bethlindenbaum/movie-night-matcher/README.md

 - movie selections can only be read by members of that group
 - a user can add/delete only their own group selections
 - groups and group membership are readable only by members
+- only a group's creator can rename it, change its members, or delete it

 The MVP allows any authenticated account to read basic MovieMatch profile fields so usernames can be discovered.
 For a larger production app, move username lookup behind a restricted RPC/search endpoint and expose only the minimum public profile fields.